Six-pion amplitude

 The six-pion subamplitude as introduced in Eq.~\eqref{eq:defA} is plotted in Fig.~\ref{fig:plotA}.

 As one can see, the corrections are sizable but not enormous.
 They are, however, much smaller than the part coming from the four-pion amplitude as given in Eq.~\eqref{eq:A6pi4pi}.
+To compare the same flavor structures, we combine Eqs.~\eqref{eq:A6pi4pi} and \eqref{eq:A4pi4pi} and rewrite the result in the form of Eq.~\eqref{eq:A6piP15}.
 The size of the different contributions for $p=0.1\,\text{GeV}$ (the end point of the shown curves) is given in Tab.~\ref{tab:numerics}.